rogual/csaw/README.txt

 What It Is
 ----------

-A preprocessor for C++.
-You could also consider it to be a compiler for an (unnamed) dialect of C++.
+A preprocessor for C++ which saves you from having to write header files or forward declarations.

 Why?